Understanding Family Roles and Their Impact on Your Life

 The Mascot: Uses humor or charm to defuse tension.

-When you’ve been playing the same role for years—decades, even—change feels risky.
-Saying, “I’m not going to be the caretaker anymore” can stir up guilt or pushback from other members.
-But holding onto these roles can also stunt your growth, making it hard to be fully and authentically yourself.
+When you’ve been playing the same role for years—sometimes even decades—change feels risky.
+Saying, “I’m not going to be the caretaker anymore” can stir up guilt or pushback from other family members.
+But holding onto these roles can also stunt your growth, making it challenging to be fully and authentically yourself.

 Signs It’s Time to Step Out of the Role